ULStats/MA4128Assessment-2018/MikieLyons-TTR.md

 Volume and open interest are important confirming indicators in futures markets.
 Volume precedes price.
 It is important to ensure that heavier volume is taking place in the direction of the prevailing trend.
 In an uptrend, heavier volume should be seen on up days.
 Rising open interest confirms that new money is supporting the prevailing trend.
 Declining open interest is often a warning sign that the trend is near completion.
 A solid price uptrend should be accompanied by rising volume and rising open interest.

-* One final note of caution: Do not try to incorporate every technical tool out there in every single one of your trades.
+* One final note of caution:

+Do not try to incorporate every technical tool out there in every single one of your trades.
 They all have value and some work well in concert with others, but when you try and deploy them all at once, you stand the risk of suffering “paralysis by analysis.”

-History Repeats Itself
+History Repeats Itself:

 Technical analysts believe that investors collectively repeat the behavior of the investors that preceded them.
 To a technician, the emotions in the market may be irrational, but they exist.
 Because investor behavior repeats itself so often, technicians believe that recognizable (and predictable) price patterns will develop on a chart.
 Recognition of these patterns can allow the technician to select trades that have a higher probability of success.

-Technical analysis is not limited to charting, but it always considers price trends For example, many technicians monitor surveys of investor sentiment.
-These surveys gauge the attitude of market participants, specifically whether they are bearish or bullish.
-Technicians use these surveys to help determine whether a trend will continue or if a reversal could develop; they are most likely to anticipate a change when the surveys report extreme investor sentiment.
-Surveys that show overwhelming bullishness, for example, are evidence that an uptrend may reverse; the premise being that if most investors are bullish they have already bought the market (anticipating higher prices).
-And because most investors are bullish and invested, one assumes that few buyers remain.
-This leaves more potential sellers than buyers, despite the bullish sentiment.
-This suggests that prices will trend down, and is an example of contrarian trading
+Conclusion:

+Technical Trading Rules are essentially tools from which a trader can try and predict the future of a stock market.
+Mainly focusing on previous occurences, and applying these findings to shape their future predictions, in the hope of being correct, of course there is no gaurantee.

+The rules I mentioned are merely a guide from which you can make a judgement with a degree of confidence but not certainty as if you could be certain that a stock will react in a particular way then the market would be inefficient and making money off it would be easy.
+This apporach also has an influence on the market as if most traders use these techniques then

 * https://cran.r-project.org/web/packages/TTR/index.html